MJHR89/einstein-weekly-report-template/README.md

 This function is designed to be used within the Slack Workflow Builder.
-The function reads Salesforce data and then makes an API call to OpenAI to format this data and summarize it.
+The function reads Salesforce data and then makes an API call to EinsteinAI to format this data and summarize it.
 The summary is then saved as an output variable.

 # Building Conversational AI Apps in Slack
 This is a project used for demonstration purposes for the Building modular Slack apps: Integrating generative AI workshop.